Harvey Comics: History

 Harvey Comics was founded by the Harvey brothers—Alfred, Leon and Robert—in the 1940s after first acquiring an existing—faltering—title from Brookwood Publications, Speed Comics.
 The title's headliners were Shock Gibson and Captain Freedom, a patriotic hero like The Shield.
 Harvey added more anthologies, including Champion Comics and Pocket Comics.
 From the new titles only one would stay around for a while: The Black Cat, a Hollywood starlet-superhero, which was published into the 1950s.

 Harvey began a shift to licensed characters when in 1942 it took over as the radio hero Green Hornet's publisher from Holyoke after six issues.
 Harvey added additional titles, such that most of their titles were licensed.
 Licensed characters included Joe Palooka, Blondie, Dick Tracy, and other newspaper strip characters.

 The company ultimately became best known for characters it published in comics from 1950s onward, particularly those it licensed from the animation company Famous Studios, a unit of Paramount Pictures, starting in 1951.
 These include Little Audrey, Casper the Friendly Ghost, Baby Huey, and Herman and Katnip.
 Harvey also licensed popular characters from newspaper comic strips, such as Mutt and Jeff and Sad Sack.
 In addition, Harvey developed such original properties as Richie Rich, Little Dot and Little Lotta.

 While the company tried to diversify the comics it published, with brief forays in the 1950s and 1960s into superhero, suspense, horror, western and other forms in such imprints as Harvey Thriller and Thrill Adventure, children's comics were the bulk of its output.

-On July 27, 1958, Harvey purchased the October 1950 – March 1962 Famous Studio cartoons (including character rights and rights to the cartoon shorts, but excluding Popeye).
+In July 1958, Harvey purchased the October 1950–December 1959 Famous Studios cartoons (including character rights and rights to the cartoon shorts, but excluding Popeye).
 The Famous cartoons were repackaged and distributed to television as Harveytoons, and Harvey continued production on new comics and a handful of new cartoons produced for television.
 Casper the Friendly Ghost, who had been Famous' most popular original character, now became Harvey's top draw.
 Associated characters such as Spooky the Tuff Little Ghost, The Ghostly Trio, Casper's horse Nightmare, Hot Stuff the Little Devil, and Wendy the Good Little Witch were added to the Harvey line.
+In 1963, when Paramount entered into a $78,000 agreement with Harvey to produce The New Casper Cartoon Show, they also sold their pre-March 1962 library of cartoons to Harvey for $1.